 The climate on the Costa Tropical is sub-tropical with more than 320 sunny days each year and an average annual temperature of 20ºC.
-Costa Tropical has the warmest winter temperature on mainland Europe.
-Light winds from North Africa, the warm waters of the Mediterranean and the shelter provided by the nearby peaks of the Sierra Nevada give it Europe’s only sub-tropical microclimate with an average day temperature in Spring of 22ºC, in Summer, 32ºC, in Autumn, 22ºC and in Winter, 20ºC.
+Costa Tropical has the warmest winter temperature in mainland Europe.
+Light winds from North Africa, the warm waters of the Mediterranean, and the shelter provided by the nearby peaks of the Sierra Nevada give it Europe’s only sub-tropical microclimate with an average day temperature in Spring of 22ºC, in Summer, 32ºC, in Autumn, 22ºC and in Winter, 20ºC.

-Due to the sub-tropical weather they grow a lot of tropical fruits here, mostly avocados, mangos and cherimoya (also known as custard apple) but also pomegranate, papayas, persimmons and guavas.
+Due to the sub-tropical weather, they grow a lot of tropical fruits here, mostly avocados, mangos, and cherimoya (also known as custard apple) but also pomegranate, papayas, persimmons, and guavas.
 The mountains are also packed with figs and almond trees that can help a tired cyclist back on track.

 La Herradura is a small village belonging to Almuñécar, with no more than 4000 inhabitants.
-It is one of the few remaining unspoilt villages on the southern cost of Spain and offers a truly Spanish experience.
+It is one of the few remaining unspoiled villages on the southern coast of Spain and offers a truly Spanish experience.
 What was once an old fishing village is now the envy of other coastal towns in the area.
 La Herradura presents a typical aspect of whitewashed buildings climbing the gentle slopes of a small hill leading up from the beach.
 The village is situated around one of the most beautiful bays along the south coast of Spain and its name, La Herradura (The Horseshoe), comes from the shape of the bay it overlooks and enjoys over 2 kilometres of beach.
 The stunning bay is sprinkled with charming Spanish restaurants and small friendly bars that will make you feel at home.
 Unlike almost anywhere along the coast, development in this area has been restricted in height and you can still enjoy the contours of the natural setting.